Etsy and Craft Fairs: My Top 10 Tips For Success

 4. Business cards

-It's important that you use these events to network.
+You must use these events to network.
 This might be for wholesale, commissions, new customers, or new followers on social media.
 Have business cards on display, leaflets explaining what you offer, and possibly a wholesale info pack giving more information which can be followed up by a call or email if you get their details.

 5. Packaging